 In the “Payment” section, you can toggle the slider to choose how many points you want to put toward your flight redemption.
 You can use them all or just a portion.
 To use all your points, slide it all the way to the right.
 Here’s what it looks like if I just want to redeem 5,000 Bilt points and pay the remaining $51.98 in cash, for example.

 The remaining balance will be calculated for you to pay in cash and outlined on the top right portion of the screen.
-Once you’ve filled out the rest of your passenger and billing information, press the “Complete Booking” button to finalize your purchase.
+Once you’ve filled out the rest of your passenger and billing information, press the “Complete booking” button to finalize your purchase.

 If you opted to use only Bilt points to book this Wanna Get Away flight, it would have cost a total of 9,158 points.
-For comparison, the same one-way trip is listed on Southwest’s website for $115 or 8,000 points, while Wanna Get Away Plus trips cost $135 or 9,500 points, Anytime fares cost $195 or 13,500 points, and Business Select fares are $245 or 21,000 points.
+For comparison, the same one-way flight is listed on Southwest’s website for $115 or 8,000 points, while Wanna Get Away Plus flights cost $135 or 9,500 points, Anytime fares cost $195 or 13,500 points, and Business Select fares are $245 or 21,000 points.

 Keep in mind that each of the Southwest flights also requires you to pay $5.60 in taxes and fees, whereas the Bilt Travel Portal redemption includes those additional fees.
+In addition, you can provide your Rapid Rewards number on the Bilt booking and earn points on the flight.
+You won’t earn points by redeeming Southwest Rapid Rewards points for flights.

 Interestingly, the Business Select fare is being offered for 19,558 points in the Bilt Travel portal, while the same seat would cost 21,000 Rapid Rewards points via Southwest’s website.
 So, it would cost you 1,442 fewer points if you booked it through Bilt Rewards.